What is fluoride?

 - Be cautious about using fluoridated toothpaste in children under age 6.
 Children under 6 years of age are more likely to swallow toothpaste instead of spitting it out.

-It should be kept in mind, however, that it’s very difficult to reach hazardous levels given the low levels of fluoride in home-based fluoride-containing products.
-Nonetheless, if you do have concerns or questions about the amount of fluoride you or your child may be receiving, talk to your dentist, pediatrician or family doctor.
+Keep in mind, however, that it’s very difficult to reach hazardous levels given the low levels of fluoride in home-based fluoride-containing products.
+If you do have concerns about the amount of fluoride you or your child may be receiving, talk to your dentist, pediatrician or family doctor.

 Tooth discoloration.
 Excess fluoride can cause defects in the tooth’s enamel that range from barely noticeable white specks or streaks to cosmetically objectionable brown discoloration.
 These defects are known as fluorosis and occur when the teeth are forming -- usually in children under 6 years.
 This is why the ADA issued its guidance on fluoride intake in infants (explained earlier in this document).
 Fluorosis is more typically associated with naturally occurring fluoride, such as that found in well water.
 If you use well water and are uncertain about the mineral (especially fluoride) content, a water sample should be tested.
 Although tooth staining from fluorosis cannot be removed with normal hygiene, your dentist may be able to lighten or remove these stains with professional-strength abrasives or bleaches.